SaibotLi/FreeCodeCamp/README.md

 # FreeCodeCamp
-Here are my solutions for "FreeCodeCamp"
+Here are my solutions for "FreeCodeCamp" projects.